 Not all of your visitors will be interested in all of your content.
 By grouping similar posts into categories, your readers can quickly find the topics they find interesting.
-This is particularly important if you have a large blog and you like to write about many topics.
+This is particularly important if you have a large blog, and you like to write about many topics.

 10. Preview your blog post on desktop and mobile

-It’s very likely that you write and preview posts on a desktop computer or laptop like most of us.
-The thing is that even though it looks awesome on this very device, it might not look as good on a mobile, or even worse it might not even be readable.
+It’s very likely that you write and preview posts on a desktop or laptop computer like most of us.
+The thing is that even though it looks awesome on this very device, it might not look as good on a mobile, or even worse, it might not even be readable.
 If that’s the case, you might end up losing a big chunk of your potential audience, which would be a great shame.
 So before you wrap up and publish your post, always make sure you check it on at least one mobile device.